-Instill Company Pride in Your Staff
+1. Instill Company Pride in Your Staff

 Companies that show respect to their employees get respect back – it’s that simple.
 Your employees – especially those who have been with your organization for a long time – know when they can get away with slacking.
 As a boss, it’s up to you to make sure that they don’t; but more importantly, it’s up to you to make sure that they don’t want to.

-By treating your staff fairly and going above and beyond at when you can, you form a mutually beneficial business relationship.
+By treating your staff fairly and going above and beyond when you can, you form a mutually beneficial business relationship.
 After all, no sensible employee is going to bite the hand that feeds.
 People want to feel good about their jobs, and offering corporate awards is an easy way to show that your organization cares and that

-Make Employees Feel Valued
+2. Make Employees Feel Valued

 According to The Wall Street Journal, the best way to reduce employee turnover is to spend time interviewing each candidate to ensure a successful culture fit.
-However, it’s impossible to choose a perfect match 100 percent of the time.
+However, it’s impossible to choose a perfect match of 100 percent of the time.

 According to Entrepreneur, studies have shown that labeling people as winners or losers can do more damage than good, so make sure you keep any contests lighthearted and don’t give major awards that could cause jealousy.
 Think a trophy or plaque, rather than a vacation or a raise.

-Train Your Employees without Micromanaging
+3. Train Your Employees without Micromanaging

 As a team leader, it can be difficult to know when to get involved and when to give your staff room to work things out on their own.
 Nobody wants to be the boss breathing down necks and scrutinizing every detail, but at the same time management needs to manage.

 Or, a manufacturing company could give the team a plaque when there are no defects or errors for a certain amount of time.
 Think about specific aspects of your business that could use improvement, and find ways to award the avoidance of those issues.

-Foster a Positive Environment
+4. Foster a Positive Environment